 - Requiring new drugs to be shown safe before marketing

-In the late 1950s, the drug thalidomide became available in 46 countries (but not the US) to treat nausea associated with morning sickness during pregnancy.
+In the late 1950s, thalidomide became available in 46 countries (but not the U.S.) to treat nausea associated with morning sickness during pregnancy.
 Unfortunately, the potential side effects were not fully understood.
-As a result, thousands of children were born with birth defects, most notably phocomelia (limb malformations).
+As a result, thousands of children were born with congenital disabilities, most notably phocomelia (limb malformations).

-As effective safety regulations were already in place, the government instead chose to restrict the production of new treatments primarily by requiring extensive additional efficacy testing via the 1962 Kefauver Harris Amendment.
+As effective safety regulations were already in place, the government chose to restrict the production of new treatments, primarily by requiring extensive additional efficacy testing via the 1962 Kefauver Harris Amendment.

 Results of Increased Restrictions